-Under these conditions the imbalance-ofpower hypothesis does predict consistent efforts to attack and kill vulnerable members of neighboring groups useful in opening up an important topic, which is why there is enormous variation in the rates of inter-group killing among human societies, including hunter-gatherers.
+S&M's questions, asking under what conditions the imbalance-of-power hypothesis accounts for attempts to kill, are useful in opening up an important topic, which is why there is enormous variation in the rates of inter-group killing among human societies, including hunter-gatherers.
 There is not sufficient room here to explore in detail the problems raised by surveys of intergroup violence and war among huntergatherers, but two points are crucial.
 First, the majority of surveys of war among hunter-gatherers do not distinguish cases of people living surrounded by other hunter-gatherers, from cases where they are part of a socio-political system involving dominant groups of farmers.
 The imbalance-of-power hypothesis predicts consistent attempts to kill only in the former systems, where political relationships are anarchic.
 Second, the difference between internal and external war is vital.
 In the extreme form of this distinction, external war is war between tribes speaking mutually unintelligible languages, whereas internal war is between villages or other groups within a tribe (Kelly, males give many spontaneous aggressive displays to each other when rising in rank, followed by a cessation of displays when the target gives formal signals of submission 2000).
 The imbalance-of-power hypothesis predicts consistent attempts to kill only in external war.
 In internal war, by contrast, opponents are socially linked to each other via a variety of allies and affines.
 Under these conditions the imbalance-of-power hypothesis is only one part of the explanation: other ideas are needed to account for the complex effects of witnesses, reputations, alliance dynamics etc.